 Another technique is observing the user while performing the task:

 Current HCI research is trying to develop quantitative measures from these observations, but you can use them as qualitative measures.

 Frequently usability testing cannot use a single task or measurement to answer questions about a design concern.
 Consider the design concern or question: “Is the product easy to use?”
 The question is a legitimate usability concern, but how do you measure it?
 The time to perform a task is a good and quantitative measure, but how long is too long?
-Observation of the user may show facial expression suggesting that the user is perplexed or frustrated.
+Observation of the user may show facial expressions suggesting that the user is perplexed or frustrated.
 Participants may answer questions in a survey or interviews that indicate the user was frustrated or thought that the task was hard.
 If you use all these measures, you have confirming evidence.
 Using multiple techniques to probe a usability concern is called triangulation .

 You can compare your list of potential concerns with what can be measured and throw out concerns that cannot be measured.
 With the remaining list of concerns, you can generate test goals.

 Your short term goal is to generate a test plan composed of tasks.
 Each task or set of tasks has at least one test goal and frequently several measurements.
 Usability test plans generally are composed of several test scenarios.
 Test scenarios are short stories that you tell the participants before they perform the tasks.
 Test scenarios set the scene for the participant and suggest what the participants should do.
 Test scenarios are essential for usability testing.
 The usability test administrator should not explicitly tell participants what to do by saying, “Move the cursor to a button and click.”
 So how does the usability test administrator explain to the participant what to do?
 The test administrator tells a story like,

 “You are a costumer that would like to purchase a new broom to sweep the floor.
 Please find the brooms in this website, choose a broom, and make the purchase.”